Totes5706/HackTheBox/README.md

 Nmap done: 1 IP address (1 host up) scanned in 72.88 seconds

 ```
 Our scan shows many ports to explore.
-Looking at the selection of ports, port 3389 being open seems to be the most interesting.
+Analyzing the list of open ports, port 3389 appears to be the most interesting.
 This port is reserved for remote desktop logins on Windows machines.
-Since RDP is a native windows protocol, we need to find a tool to connect since I am currently using the Kali Linux environment.
+Since RDP is a native Windows protocol, we need to find a tool to establish connection.
+This exercise is being performed using the Kali Linux distribution.

 A free open-source tool that we can use in Linux is [FreeRDP](https://www.freerdp.com/)